inpla/inpla/README.md

 ## What is Inpla

 Inpla is a multi-threaded parallel interpreter of interaction nets.
-Once you write programs for sequential execution, it also works in multi-threaded parallel execution.
-Each thread is managed on each core with Posix-thread library.
+Once you write programs for sequential execution, it works also in multi-threaded parallel execution.
+Each thread is managed on each CPU-core with POSIX-thread library.

 ![speedup-ratio](pic/benchmark_reuse.png)

 ### Feature of Version 0.4.1
 - Integer numbers can be written the same as one of the first-class objects.
-- Interaction rules can re-allocate heaps of the rule agents for agents in nets.
+- Interaction rules can re-allocate heaps of the rule agents to agents in nets.
 This re-allocation is specified by modifications such as (\*L), (\*R), called reuse annotation [1], to agents in nets.
-This annotation can improve execution performance in parallel.
+This re-allocation can improve execution performance in parallel.
 - Wead Head Normal Form reduction strategy is supported.
 It turns on by invoked with ```-w``` option.
 - Nested guards in conditional rules are supporeted.
 - Comparison with other interpreters: Standard ML v110.74 (SML) and Python v3.8.5 (Python) in execution time.
 (We are planing to have benchmark of Haskell, C, as well in future.)